blackmarkt/Udacity-ML/capstone_report_template.md

 <img src="report_images/red_feat.png" width="600"/>

-The primary benefit with feature reduction is to time cost savings in terms of computational efficiency at the expense of loss of performance.
-For this situation it appears that reducing the feature space down to only the 5 most relevant features not only increased time efficiency but also a slight increase in performance as well.
-Reducing the features any further only leads the model predicting all "1" and thus reverting back to the default "Buy and Hold" strategy.
+The primary benefit with feature reduction is time cost savings in terms of computational efficiency at the expense of loss of performance.
+For this situation it appears that reducing the feature space down to only the 5 most relevant features not only increased time efficiency but also precipitates a slight increase in performance as well.
+Reducing the features any further (< 4) only leads the model predicting all "1" and thus reverting back to the default "Buy and Hold" strategy.

-With less features required to train, the expectation is that training and prediction time is much lower — at the cost of performance metrics.
+With less features required to train, the expectation is that training and prediction time is lower at the cost of performance metrics.
 From the visualization above, we see that the top five most important features contribute more than half of the importance of all features present in the data.
-This hints that we can attempt to *reduce the feature space* and simplify the information required for the model to learn.
-The code cell below will use the same optimized model you found earlier, and train it on the same training set *with only the top five important features*.
+This hints that we can attempt to reduce the feature space and simplify the information required for the model to learn.
+The code cell below will use the same optimized model you found earlier, and train it on the same training set with only the top five important features.

 <img src="report_images/optimized_mod.png" width="320"/>

 Finally the fruits of tuning and refining our model and training set are realized with a significantly improved performance from the AdaBoost Ensemble classifier model.
-While still underperforming the benchmark the model was still able to greatly enhance it's return stream to a final:
+While still underperforming the benchmark the model is now able to greatly enhance it's return stream:

 ```Final Alpha Performance of the Optimzed Feature Set AdaBoost Classifier is 11.790559```